SimonbJohnson/msfmakes/content/projects/backpack/main.md

 We also added a booklet of key MSF protocols on proper use and dosing of drugs to provide a portable reference for backpack wearers.

-Referent’s tip: This recipe includes a basic list of contents for the backpacks, but this needs to be adapted to the specific needs of a given population.
-There is no one-size-fits-all runaway backpack appropriate for every context.
+{{< referentstip "This recipe includes a basic list of contents for the backpacks, but this needs to be adapted to the specific needs of a given population.
+There is no one-size-fits-all runaway backpack appropriate for every context." >}}

 ### Assessing product pros and cons